SMSpp-Project/MCFLemonSolver/README.md

   tolerance relative to the largest cost and the largest supply, which is zero for integer types, so that on integer data the algorithm is unchanged.

-CostScaling and CycleCanceling are exact only on integer costs too, and for them no header is rewritten: `MCFLemonSolver` gives them the costs scaled by a power of 2 and rounded, which are integer, with an integer large cost type for CostScaling, and gives back the value and the potentials of the true costs.
+CostScaling, CycleCanceling and CapacityScaling are exact only on integer costs too, and for them no header is rewritten: `MCFLemonSolver` gives them the costs scaled by a power of 2 and rounded, which are integer, with an integer large cost type for CostScaling, and gives back the value and the potentials of the true costs.
+In the same way CostScaling, CycleCanceling and CapacityScaling, which are exact only on integer capacities and supplies, are given fractional ones scaled and rounded, and an infinite capacity as a finite bound that no optimal flow reaches, since the three of them saturate the arcs of negative cost.
+By default CostScaling runs its `AUGMENT` method on scaled flows, on which its `PARTIAL_AUGMENT` method is much slower, and the latter on the others.

 Rather than redistribute a patched copy of LEMON, the build consumes the LEMON package provided by your platform (see *Requirements* below) and applies a